-&lt;sup>1 Charles Conniry, Jr., "Reducing the Identity Crisis in Doctor of Ministry Education," Theological Education 40, no. 1 (2004): 138.
+1 Charles Conniry, Jr., "Reducing the Identity Crisis in Doctor of Ministry Education," Theological Education 40, no. 1 (2004): 138.

-A fee of \$250 is assessed for each semester on interrupted status if the request is made prior to the start of the semester.
-For requests made after the start of the requested semester the fee is \$500.
+Students who are unable to maintain continuous enrollment status may request to be placed on a one-year interrupted status for a medical or ministry-related hardship.
+A fee of \$500 is assessed for each semester on interrupted status if the request is made prior to the start of the semester.
+For requests made after the start of the requested semester the fee is \$750.
 Students requiring a longer suspension of continuous enrollment may request to be placed on inactive status for a period not to exceed three years.
 An inactive status fee of \$500 per year is charged to the student.
 Updated information and admission requirements must be met before reentering the program.
 No academic work may be done while on interrupted or inactive status.